CodineDev/cdn-syphoning/README.md

 **If using decay, you must add the quality part at the end yourself!**

 <br> <br>
-You can also following this GIF to better understand the process!
+You can also follow this GIF to better understand the process!

 ![step 3](https://i.imgur.com/2qMuyJm.gif)